akhila0813/head-detection-coco1/README.md

 python scripts/visualize_sample.py
 ```
 **Action:**
-1. A window will open showing a random image.
+1. A window will open showing a image with annottaions.
 2. Verify that **Green Boxes** accurately surround the heads in the image.
 3. Press any key to close the window.